Home » Practice Areas » Personal Injury » Premises Liability Lawyer

 Still, there are numerous components that determine whether or not you have a valid premises liability claim.
 One of the most important considerations is to identify the condition that caused the injury.
 Here are common unsafe conditions that may result in personal injuries:

-It is worth noting that having a valid premises liability claim doesn’t just depend on the injury having occurred on someone else’s property.
+Lack of adequate security personnel, systems, or other reasonable crime deterring measures It is worth noting that having a valid premises liability claim doesn’t just depend on the injury having occurred on someone else’s property.
 The legal team at Robert Shea will work to show that the conditions responsible for your injury could have been repaired, prevented, or otherwise addressed.

 The most common types of accidents in Brockton, Massachusetts premises liability cases are: